unboxedjs/schoolzone/README.md

 ### TODO List

-- Create Observable for dark theme
+- Create Observable for Slider
-- Add the dark theme class to top level selector.
+- Check responsiveness.
-- Modify CSS Variables to required dark theme colors.
+- Modify CSS Variables to accomodate the slider changes.

 ### Terminal Commands Used

-- ng serve --serve-path=sandbox --project=sandbox
 - ng serve

 ### Problems you might Run Into

-- Nil
+- Add BrowserAnimationsModule

-### Lecture 50
+### Lecture 51

-- Including Theme Engine
+- Creating a Slider Control